SCIENCE FICTION FILMS

 Human freedoms were almost non-existent in the world of genetic monitoring and engineering found in Andrew Niccol's Gattaca (1997).
 Peter Weir's fanciful The Truman Show (1998) satirized how TV ratings dictated the imprisonment and victimization of a show's star by the unrestricted media, all for the unethical purpose of sustaining a hit TV show.
 [It was partially inspired by Albert Brooks' satirical media comedy Real Life (1979) (based on PBS' mini-series An American Family in 1973).]
 Then, director Ron Howard followed with a similar but lackluster EDtv (1999).

-Dark City - 1998 Alex Proyas' visually-stunning and visionary sci-fi noir Dark City (1998) (Tagline: A world where the night never ends.
+Dark City - 1998 Alex Proyas' visually-stunning and visionary sci-fi noir Dark City (1998) (Tagline: "A world where the night never ends.
 Where man has no past.
-And humanity has no future), one of the best films to effectively twist unreal reality, starred Rufus Sewell as a man with memory problems living and pursued in a nightmarish, retro 40s-style futuristic world managed by malevolent, underground alien beings called Strangers, who possessed telekinetic powers that could stop time and alter reality.
+And humanity has no future"), one of the best films to effectively twist unreal reality, starred Rufus Sewell as a man with memory problems living and pursued in a nightmarish, retro 40s-style futuristic world managed by malevolent, underground alien beings called Strangers.
+The aliens possessed telekinetic powers that could stop time and alter reality.

-Writers/directors Andy and Larry Wachowski's hyperkinetic The Matrix (1999) (Tagline: Be afraid of the future) illustrated how to superbly combine amazing action scenes with an intelligent story-line (a modern-day updating of the man vs. machine tale).
+Writers/directors Andy and Larry Wachowski's hyperkinetic The Matrix (1999) (Tagline: "Be afraid of the future") illustrated how to superbly combine amazing action scenes with an intelligent story-line (a modern-day updating of the man vs. machine tale).
 It examined the nature of reality in the external world - seemingly uncertain, in which reality was a computer simulation, and the actual Earth was scorched.
 The explosive and successful trilogy featured sensational special/visual effects, with the same cast in each offering (Keanu Reeves as Neo, Carrie-Anne Moss as Trinity, Laurence Fishburne as Morpheus, and Hugo Weaving as Agent Smith):

 Josef Rusnak's tech-noir sci-fi film The Thirteenth Floor (1999) (Tagline: Question reality.
 You can go there even though it doesn't exist) blended both The Truman Show (1998) and The Matrix (1999) with its blurring of the lines between reality and virtual or artificial reality, in its contrast of mid-1930s and late 1990s Los Angeles.
 Another 'virtual reality' film in the same year, David Cronenberg's cautionary and plot-twisting eXistenZ (1999) (Tagline: Play it.
 Live it.
 Kill for it), explored how a 'virtual reality' game could tap into a person's mind.
 Steven Spielberg's cyber-noirish action and sci-fi thriller Minority Report (2002), set in the futuristic year of 2054 from an adapted Philip K. Dick story, starred Tom Cruise as a cop preventing pre-committed murders.
-And in a science-fiction related romance Eternal Sunshine of the Spotless Mind (2004) with a script by Charlie Kaufman, Jim Carrey had his memories of his romance with an ex-girlfriend (Kate Winslet) wiped clean - until he abruptly changed his mind.
+In the science-fiction related romance Eternal Sunshine of the Spotless Mind (2004) with a script by Charlie Kaufman, Jim Carrey had his memories of his romance with an ex-girlfriend (Kate Winslet) wiped clean - until he abruptly changed his mind.

 Animated Science Fiction Films At the Turn of the Century: